Exclusive Interview: Deon Forrest (aka: Greektown Hotbox) Detroit’s own world-famous street performer will be live outside Detroit Bookfest

 Tony is a producer and ASCAP award-winning composer.
 In addition to playing with countless fellow high-level musicians over the years, he has created community by introducing many musicians to each other.
 The scope and depth of his true-life story has been largely unacknowledged until recently when Detroit author Jackie Wallace wrote a book about his life called Behind The Wall.

 At this exact moment, I’m sitting inside Tony’s living room at 7 Mile and Livernois on Detroit’s Upper Westside.
-Present are Dr. Gail Soo Hoo (the Flue Doctor), Tony’s brother Will, and Zeus, the popcorn-eating Presa Canario puppy.
+Present are Dr. Gail Soo Hoo (the Flute Doctor), Tony’s brother Will, and Zeus, the popcorn-eating Presa Canario puppy.

 Tony has a gold record on the wall, an upside-down bass in his hand, and that exciting glint one gets when pulling out the treasure map to a constellation of thoroughly fascinating life stories.